Land Rover Defender (L663): Defender OCTA

 The Defender OCTA is the high-performance variant of the Defender, positioned above the Defender V8 as the most capable, most luxurious and fastest model and is only offered as the 110 model.
 The 4.4L BMW V8 engine, producing 635 PS and up to 750 Nm of torque, is also available in the Range Rover and Range Rover Sport models.
 This is the most powerful engine available for the Defender, enabling it to accelerate from 0-60 mph (97m km/h) in a claimed 3.8 seconds.
-Coupled with the high and low range 8-speed automatic transmission the Defender OCTA has a top speed of 249 km/h with 20 inch wheels, and 210 km/h with 22 inch wheels.
+Coupled with the high and low range 8-speed automatic transmission the Defender OCTA has a top speed of 210 km/h with 20 inch wheels, and 249 km/h with 22 inch wheels.
 To support the larger engine, a stiffened transmission cradle, upgraded cooling system with thicker radiators and uprated oil coolers, thicker driveshafts, and stronger rear differential components are included.

 Additionally, the Defender OCTA includes hydraulically-interlinked 6D Dynamics Suspension technology, also featured on the Range Rover Sport SV.
 This system allows the Defender OCTA more wheel articulation off-road, while also reducing body-roll on road.
 It is 28 mm higher and 68 mm wider than a standard Defender, allowing for 323 mm of ground clearance, 550 mm of wheel articulation and one meter wading capacity.
-The front and rear axels being moved forward 4mm and 3mm respectively allow the Defender OCTA 33 inch tyres with both the 20 inch and 22 inch exclusive to OCTA wheels.
+The front and rear axles being moved forward 4 and 3 mm respectively allows the Defender OCTA to fit 33-inch tyres, with both the 20 inch and 22 inch designs exclusive to the OCTA.
 Also included is the fastest steering system on a Defender yet, as well as 400 mm front brake discs and 365 mm rear brake discs supplied by Brembo.